 I.A.3.
 Vaccination and Health Insurance Requirement

 The state of Oregon requires the measles, mumps and rubella (MMR) vaccine for attendance at Oregon colleges.
 Reed requires full COVID-19 vaccination.
 Students must provide verification of these vaccinations for ongoing registration.
 Students who do not provide vaccine information, or information satisfying a medical or non-medical exemption, may not be allowed to register for a second semester or may be placed on involuntary leave.

 Undergraduate students are required to have health insurance with coverage comparable to that offered by Reed's student health insurance plan.

-It shall be the policy of the College to award entrance to advanced courses, although not quantity credit (except as noted in points 4 and 5 above) to those first year students having adequate preparation according to the evaluation of the appropriate department.
+It shall be the policy of the College to award entrance to advanced courses, although not quantity credit (except as noted in IV.M.2) to those first year students having adequate preparation according to the evaluation of the appropriate department.